MZanggl/flooent/README.md

 given.any('anything') // helper class with useful methods for any data type
 ```

-Flooent objects simply extend the native functionality, so you can still execute any native method like `given.string('hello').includes('h')`.
+Flooent objects only extend the native functionality, so you can still execute any native method like `given.string('hello').includes('h')`.

 To turn flooent objects back into their respective primitive form, use the `valueOf()` method.